bem/bem-components/common.blocks/button/button.en.md

 }
 ```

-**Important!** Despite on the fact that the `content` fild allows to specify the button lable too, still it's not recommended and it's better to use field `text`.
+**Important!** Despite on the fact that the `content` field also allows to specify the button lable or any other random BEMJSON instead of element `button__text`, still it's not recommended and it's better to use `text` field.

 <a name="buttonurl"></a>